Mask

 The inciting incident occurs at 14 minutes when Rocky arrives at his new school and faces immediate hostility from the principal who wants to send him to a special education school, believing his appearance means he is mentally disabled..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Rocky chooses to stay and prove himself academically, winning over his classmates with his intelligence and humor.
+This reveals the protagonist's commitment to Rocky chooses to stay and prove himself academically, winning over his classmates with his intelligence and humor.
 He actively commits to living fully despite his condition rather than hiding away., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Rocky and Diana share their first kiss and declare their love.
+Notably, this crucial beat Rocky and Diana share their first kiss and declare their love.
 This false victory represents the height of Rocky's dreams realized - he is loved for who he is.
 Meanwhile, Rusty's drug addiction worsens., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Diana's parents send her away to a school for the blind to separate them permanently.
 Rocky loses his first love due to prejudice.
-Combined with his declining health and mother's addiction, his world collapses., illustrates the protagonist at their lowest point.
+Combined with his declining health and mother's addiction, his world collapses., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 81% of the runtime.
 Rocky finds renewed purpose in his dream of traveling to Europe.
 He synthesizes his experiences - both love and loss - into determination to live fully in whatever time he has left.
 Rusty achieves sobriety., demonstrating the transformation achieved throughout the journey.